SDK Application Reference

 Query Component Status

-Configure Components and Set Properties
+Configure Components and Set Features

 After the device is opened, only the virtual component TY_COMPONENT_DEVICE is enabled by default.